 If you have hearing loss in both ears, it’s probably best to wear two hearing aids.

 Types and Styles of Hearing Aids

-Work with an audiologist to figure out which type and style will work best, as well as any special features you need.
-This depends on things such as:
+Work with an audiologist to figure out which type and style will work best for you, as well as any special features you need.
+The right device for you depends on: